 Architectural Faculty to Lead New Courses on Climate and Society

-New York City, February 2, 2023 — Columbia University’s Temple Hoyne Buell Center for the Study of American Architecture and the Association of Collegiate Schools of Architecture (ACSA) announce the winners of the 2023 Course Development Prize in Architecture, Climate Change, and Society.
-These innovative courses will be taught at ACSA member schools across the world in the coming years.
+For Immediate Release: New York City, January 25, 2024 — Columbia University’s Temple Hoyne Buell Center for the Study of American Architecture and the Association of Collegiate Schools of Architecture (ACSA) announce the winners of the 2024 Course Development Prize in Architecture, Climate Change, and Society.
+These courses will be taught at ACSA member schools across the world in the coming years.

-The jury selected five courses to receive a cash prize and support to lead their course at their host institution within the next two years.
-In addition the jury selected one course to receive an honorable mention.
-The five winning course proposals will be presented at the ACSA 111th Annual Meeting.
+The jury selected one course to receive a cash prize and support to lead their course at their host institution within the next two years.
+In addition, the jury selected three courses to receive an honorable mention.

 Founded in 1912 by 10 charter members, ACSA is an international association of architecture schools preparing future architects, designers, and change agents.
 Our membership includes all of the accredited professional degree programs in the United States and Canada, as well as international schools and 2- and 4-year programs.
 Together ACSA schools represent some 7,000 faculty educating more than 40,000 students.